universal-realtime/urltm.js/README.md

 ![](./assets/urltm.js-logo.png)

 Universal API for realtime services.
 Integrate once and easily switch between Socket.io, Ably and PubNub.
+We hope to add support for more realtime services and platforms in future.

 Provides handy methods for rooms, users, message history, and information about connected user.